← Back to work

 Overview

-Equalizer is a small audio-visual graphics application.
+Equalizer is a small C++ audio-visual graphics application.
 It uses SoLoud for audio playback and buffer access, then maps the audio signal to real-time geometric transformations rendered through OpenGL.

 My contribution